 Where to go?

-The Social Justice and Leadership Summit will be held at the University of Mary Washington in Chandler Ballroom.
+The Social Justice and Leadership Summit will be held on Zoom.
 We look forward to seeing you there!

 Most frequent questions and answers